back to top

 Depth of Field With a Narrow Aperture

-The effect of this narrow aperture is a large depth of field, with most areas of the photo being in focus.
-For example, if you have a line of people and want them to all be in focus, you need to use a large depth of field.
+The effect of this narrow aperture is a large depth of field, with most areas of the photo in focus.
+For example, if you have a line of people and want them all to be in focus, you need to use a large depth of field.

-A narrower aperture of f/8 was used so everyone was in focus.
+The photographer used a narrower aperture of f/9 so that everyone was in focus below.

 Landscape Photos